IOTEROP/IOWA/README.md

 ### Preparation

-First either copy the IOWA SDK to the `iowa` folder.
+First, copy the IOWA SDK to the `iowa` folder.

 Alternatively, you can edit the root CMakeLists.txt to indicate the path to the IOWA SDK by modifying the line 12: